 Nothing compares to a chopper ride or scenic flight over Kakadu National Park to see Jim Jim and Twin Falls at their majestic best.
-Only a 1.5 hour drive from Darwin are Litchfield National Parks raging waterfalls which should be on every itinerary.
-There is so much water, and these sights make for enviable Facebook and Instagram snaps!
+Only a 1.5 hour drive from Darwin are Litchfield National Park's raging waterfalls which should be on every itinerary.
+There's so much water, and these sights make for enviable Facebook and Instagram snaps!
 Make sure you check the NT Parks websites for any closures.

 2. Catch the best sunsets and lightning shows in Australia

-Any local will tell you that the sunsets between this time are dazzling and rivaling the best fireworks displays, our magnificent lightening shows are world class, and free!
+Any local will tell you that the sunsets between this time are dazzling and rival the best fireworks displays, our magnificent lightning shows are world class, and free!
 Grab a harbour-side seat at the Darwin Ski Club, The Trailer Boat Club, Stokes Hill Wharf, or jump aboard Sea Darwin for a sunset harbour cruise.

 3. Wine and dine in local haunts

 You’ll find Darwinians lunching at Sweet Brew, a hip little joint located in a converted mechanics warehouse, having coffee at the groovy Lucky Bat Café or chatting over an organic buckwheat hotcake at Laneway Café.
 Try dinner at PM, for a stylish and intimate affair or Little Miss Korea with an industrial hipster vibe.
 Then make a beeline to the Stone House, an atmospheric wine bar in the gorgeous historic stone Sue Wah Chin Building.